 The Customer is not entitled to propose any amendment, or variation from the existing or proposed wording of these GTC.
 ComAp precludes any changes, amendments or variations from these GTC proposed by the Customer unless approved in writing by ComAp.

 Corrections of grammatical or factual inaccuracies in typing, calculations or identifications of authorities, work positions, product names, ComAp's documentation, correction or completion of other parts of these GTC, which do not impair the position of the Customer are not considered a modification of these GTC.

-In case of conflict among the Agreement, GTC, License Agreement, Australia SC and USA SC, the documents shall prevail in this order: 1.
-Agreement, 2.
-Australia SC and USA SC, as applicable, to the extent of the inconsistency with these GTC 3.
-GTC, 4.
-License Agreement, and 5.
-INCOTERMS (2010).
-For the avoidance of any doubt, unless agreed otherwise in the Specific Agreement, the INCOTERMS (2010) rule determined in the Agreement shall not cause prevalence of INCOTERMS (2010) over the preceding documents listed in the previous sentence.
+In case of conflict among the documents in accordance to the Agreement, the documents shall prevail in this order: 1.
+Specific Agreement, 2.
+Order Confirmation 3.
+GTC 3.
+INCOTERMS (2010) and 5. other documentation related to the particular business case.
+In case of conflict among the provisions in this GTC, the provisions shall prevail in this order: 1.
+GTC, and 2.
+License Agreement.
+For the avoidance of any doubt, unless agreed otherwise in the Specific Agreement, the INCOTERMS (2010) rules as determined in the Agreement shall not cause prevalence over the preceding documents listed in the previous sentence.

 The valid and effective version of these GTC is available at www.ComAp-control.com

 Additional Services – refer to the installation, cabling, commissioning, consultations, training and other services not included in the scope of the Contract for Work, provided by ComAp on the basis of a separate order under Article 4 of these GTC.